 For a true taste of autumn, try these Sweet Potato Pecan Praline Cheesecake Bars.
 A gingersnap crust and pecan praline sauce gives the bars rich flavor.

 It’s hard to imagine anything better than classic pumpkin pie for Thanksgiving dessert.
 But this cheesecake just might be its competition!
 It’s not fussy to make (no water bath) and it’s prepared in a trusty 13×9 baking dish.
 The gingersnap crust gives it just enough warm spice that speaks to the fall season.

 Everyone loves cheesecake!

 Cheesecake is a dessert that everyone in my family loves.
-I turn to it for our annual gatherings more than any other sweet, and it never disappoints.
+I turn to it for our annual gatherings more than any other sweet.
+It never disappoints.
 This sweet potato version is a new favorite of mine.
 It’s light and mild with a creamy texture rather than being tangy and dense (I’m looking at you New York cheesecake!).